-Israeli forces kill 28 in Gaza protests as anger mounts over U.S. Embassy
+Israeli forces kill 41 in Gaza protests as anger mounts over U.S. Embassy

-GAZA BORDER (Reuters) - Israeli forces killed at least 28 Palestinians along the Gaza border on Monday, health officials said, as demonstrators streamed to the frontier on the day the United States prepared to open its embassy in Jerusalem.
+GAZA BORDER (Reuters) - Israeli forces killed at least 41 Palestinians along the Gaza border on Monday as angry protesters demonstrated at the frontier hours on the day the United States opened its embassy in Jerusalem, health officials said. [nL8N1SJ0K8]

-It was the highest Palestinian single-day death toll since a series of protests dubbed the “Great March of Return” began at the border with Israel on March 30 and since a 2014 Gaza war.
+It was the highest Palestinian death toll in a single day since a series of protests dubbed the “Great March of Return” began at the border with Israel on March 30, and since the 2014 Gaza war.

 The health officials said 900 Palestinians were wounded, about 450 of them by live bullets.